 How is Lucentis used?

-The interval between two injections of Lucentis must always be at least one month.
+The interval between two injections of Lucentis into the same eye must be at least four weeks.
 Before each injection, a local anaesthetic is given to reduce or prevent any pain from the injection, and the eye, eyelid and skin around the eye are disinfected.
-Antibiotic eye drops are given for three days before the injection and afterwards to prevent eye infection.
-Patients will be taught how to use the eye drops by themselves.

 How does Lucentis work?